 Principles of Community

-The University of California, Merced is committed to learning, teaching and serving the people of the San Joaquin Valley, California, the nation, and the world, through excellence in education, research and public service.
-We strive to provide educational opportunities for all.
+The University of California, Merced is a public, land-grant institution created to serve the communities of the San Joaquin Valley, the State of California, the nation, and the world through excellence in education, research, and public service.

 These principles reflect our on-going efforts to increase access and inclusion and to create a community that nurtures lifelong learning and growth for all of its members.
 Every member of the UC Merced community has a personal responsibility to acknowledge, practice and join us in our collective pursuit of the principles listed below:

 We Recognize and Celebrate the identities, values, and beliefs of our community.

 We Affirm the inherent dignity and value of every person while cultivating a campus climate rooted in mutual respect and compassion.

 We Uphold the right to freedom of expression and encourage a culture of dialogue, understanding, and civility in all interactions.
 We seek to create a campus where a rich tapestry of ideas is shared, collaboration is embraced, and innovation is promoted.

 We Pursue excellence in teaching and learning through contributions from all community members fostering a culture of open exchange.

 We Promote opportunities for active participation and leadership in our communities.